SCCapstone/USurvive/README.md

 ## Setup

-There should be no setup necessary, once cloning the repo the program should work perfectly.
-The only thing that would need to be done is to create a folder to store the  JSON files.
+There should be no setup necessary, once cloning the repo the program should work perfectly upon building in Visual Studio.

 ## Running